sergiobuzzi/socioeconomic_pytrends_gdelt_project/README.md

     6. Habits: Comida a domicilio, hacer deporte, yoga, meditación.
     7. Improvement: Teletrabajo, videollamada, videoconferencia, cursos online.

+    We have our reasons to not include keyword category within the code, in spite of it could be an accuracy improvement for keywords like "teams".

 - Deploy the scripts on Google Cloud Function.
 Why this folder has this structure can be found here:

         https://github.com/albertovpd/pytrends_cloud_function_example